kairos-io/kairos-docs/content/en/docs/Examples/virtual-box.md

 The following steps describe how to create a virtual machine suitable for Kairos trusted boot setup, using [VirtualBox](https://www.virtualbox.org/).
+As an example workload, [LocalAI](https://localai.io/) will be used.

 ## Create an ISO